WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step6-Mouse-control/README.md

     t.onclick(None)
 ```
 This line disables turtle clicking.
 By putting it inside the function we can ensure the turtle only reacts to a click once.
 Save the code and try it - the turtle only reacts the first time you click it - clicking again doesn't make anything happen.

+### Using turtle clicking to control Rock, Paper, Scissors

+We will use this idea to adapt Rock, Paper, Scissors to run using mouse clicks instead of the keyboard.

+First save your Rock, Paper, Scissors Python file with a **new name**, so that you can make the changes in the new file and keep the old version separate.